Explore Canterbury, CT

-If you’re looking for the best hiking trails in Canterbury this is the complete guide to all the trails, rivers, and history it has to offer.
+If you’re looking for the best hiking trails in Chaplin this is the complete guide to all the long trails, waterfalls, and history it has to offer.

 Town Parks